 Figure 3 - Jack board - Watch that wire stress!

-Step 6) Give the front panel support on each side with something long and solid, such as two screwdrivers or two 12" socket extensions.
-Anything to give the board support without stressing/binding the wires on the jack board (shown in Figure 3).
+Step 6) Give the front panel support on each side with something long and solid, such as two screwdrivers or rulers.
+Use anything that will give the board adequate support without stressing/binding the wires on the jack board (shown in Figure 3).